cytoscape/cytoscape-manual/docs/Styles.md

 ![](_static/images/Styles/CustomGraphics5.png)

 Cytoscape 3 has several sample styles.
-Below are a few examples of these applied to the *galFiltered.sif* network :
+Below are a few examples of these applied to the *galFiltered.sif* network:

 ![](_static/images/Styles/default_style.png)
 ![](_static/images/Styles/solid_style.png)